#06 – Tips & Tricks for Designing and Structuring your TeachCenter Course

 • bullet points

-The advantage of a label over a section description is flexibility.
-Labels can be edited and moved more easily than a section description.
+The advantage of a text and media area over a section description is flexibility.
+Text areas can be edited and moved more easily than a section description.

-One of the advantages for students is that expectations can be clearly communicated by a detailed description of the task or section in a label.
-Additionally, images and icons can be added to labels.
+One of the advantages for students is that expectations can be clearly communicated by a detailed description of the task or section in a text and media area.
+Additionally, images and icons can be added to text and media areas.

 Liven up a TeachCenter Course with Images